Team-Triage/triage/INTERNAL.md

 Kafka
 - From the /triage
+- Move to the /dev/kafka directory
   - cd /dev/kafka
+- Start kafka cluster using docker compose
   - docker-compose up -d